Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Physical principle of the proposed technique

-At first, the electron beam is uniformly distributed.
-In the first modulator, the seed laser with a wavelength of $\lambda_s$ modulate the electron beam and imprint a weak energy modulation onto the electron beam.
-Then, the chicane modifies the electron beam phase space to maximum the bunching at the second harmonic.
-Bunched electron beam generates second-harmonic coherent emission with wavelength of $\lambda_s/2$ in the second modulator with exponential gain, while coherent emission in turn accomplishes spontaneous modulation.
-After passing through the second strong chicane, the electrons with different energies move relative to each other, resulting in a striated phase space with multiple energy bands.
-The electrons then pass through the third modulator, where their energy is again periodically modulated using the coherent radiation with wavelength of $\lambda_s/2$ from the second modulator.
-After traversing a weak third chicane, the electron-beam phase space is rotated, transforming the sinusoidal energy modulation into a periodic density modulation with high-frequency components.
-The electron beam is then injected into the radiator, which is tuned to emit light at 90th harmonic of the seed laser.
+The longitudinal phase space evolution in HOK-EEHG is also shown.
+The horizontal axis represents the longitudinal position of the electron beam, and the vertical axis represents the dimensionless electron beam energy.
+Since laser-electron manipulation occurs on an optical wavelength scale, only one seed laser wavelength is chosen here as a reference for the horizontal axis.
+Initially, the electron beam is uniformly distributed along the longitudinal direction.
+In the first modulator, the seed laser with a wavelength of $\lambda_s$ modulates the electron beam and imprints a weak energy modulation on the e-beam.
+Then, the chicane modifies the electron beam distribution to maximize the bunching at the second harmonic.
+The micro-bunched electron beam produces second-harmonic coherent emission with a wavelength of $\lambda_s/2$ in the second modulator with exponential gain, while coherent emission in turn accomplishes spontaneous modulation onto the electron beam.
+It should be noted that the phase space distribution at the end of the HOK is not perfectly sinusoidal.
+This effect may affect the case where the follow-up is HGHG, but for the case where EEHG followed-up, the strong dispersion tears the energy into strips and is therefore insensitive to whether the energy modulation is perfectly sinusoidal.
+In the second strong chicane, electrons of different energies move relative to each other, forming a striated phase space.
+In the third modulator, the electron beam is again modulated by the coherent radiation from the second modulator.
+After rotating the phase space in the third chicane, the energy modulation is finally transformed into a periodic density modulation with high frequency components.
+The micro-bunched electron beam is then directed to the radiator that is tuned to emit FEL pulses at the 90th harmonic of the seed laser.

-The advantages of this scheme are: (1) Only one seed laser are required in the proposed scheme; (2) The laser frequency is doubled, so that this scheme can produce fully coherent radiation at shorter wavelength in the case that EEHG harmonic conversion order is unchanged; (3) Compared with traditional EEHG, the modulation period is changed from $\lambda_s$ to $\lambda_s/2$, so the dispersion strength required for energy-to-position transformation is also reduced by half; (4) Two modulated lasers used in EEHG are self-generated by the electron beam, which can produce radiation without externally introduced timing jitter.
+The advantages of this scheme are: (1) only one seed laser is required; (2) the modulation lasers in EEHG are halved in wavelength by means of HOK, so this scheme can produce coherent radiation at shorter wavelength with the same EEHG harmonic conversion order; (3) halving the wavelengths of the modulation lasers in EEHG also results in halving the dispersion intensities required for energy-to-position conversion, which is good for reducing the coherent synchrotron radiation in the chicane; and (4) two seed lasers used in EEHG are self-generated by the electron beam, which is favorable for the generation of FEL pulses without externally introduced timing jitter.